darlene9497/random-quote-machine/README.md

 # Random Quote Machine 💬

-A beautiful and interactive random quote generator built with React.
-Get inspired with random quotes and share them on social media with a single click!
+A sleek and interactive Random Quote Generator built with React as part of the FreeCodeCamp Front End Development Libraries Certification project.

+The app meets all required user stories and passes 100% of the FCC test suite Users can enjoy random motivational quotes, smooth UI visuals, and seamless sharing on social media

 ## ✨ Features